JelaniThomas/FinalProjectPhase1/README.md

 ## Next Steps

-Micro Movies should do research on which international countries account for the highest percentage of international box office share.
+MicroMovies should do research on which international countries account for the highest percentage of international box office share.